-Saturday the 2nd we went to Yongsan for a Boy Scouts meeting Michael had.
+Saturday the 2nd we went to Yongsan for a Boy Scouts meeting M had.
 When that was done, his scout leader offered to take us out for lunch.
 We ended up taking a cab to a restaurant north of Dongdaemun with spectacular American comfort food.
 There we did the traditional Korean share-all and split some chili mac, lasagna, and a French dip.
-We also drank a little beer, and Michael and S sipped on whiskey while the owner offered me a free mojito.
+We also drank a little beer, and M and S sipped on whiskey while the owner offered me a free mojito.
 Day drinking at it's classiest.
 LOL

 Once we finished our food, we walked around Dongdaemun for several hours.
 During that time, S had to leave for a family emergency.
-Michael knew of a camping shop that has a backpack he's been wanting, and I enjoyed the opportunity to get out of the house.
+M knew of a camping shop that has a backpack he's been wanting, and I enjoyed the opportunity to get out of the house.

 While taking the Subway back to Yongsan, we had an interesting experience.
 An older Korean gentleman ended up in the line for the subway by us, and he seemed absolutely delighted to see us.
 At least, I assume he was delighted.
 He seemed incredibly inebriated and his words were very slurred.

 It seemed like he was trying to speak English, then he switched to another language that I couldn't recognize.
 We tried to be friendly but it was hard to work out what he was asking.
 He kept using a word that I couldn't fully recognize, gesturing between all of us and smiling.
-I had a sneaking suspicion about the word he was using, and a younger Korean male Michael made eye contact with on the subway strengthened those suspicions when he started sniggering and buried his nose into his phone.
+I had a sneaking suspicion about the word he was using, and a younger Korean male M made eye contact with on the subway strengthened those suspicions when he started sniggering and buried his nose into his phone.

-So that man evidently thought Michael was in for a good time, and if I'm to understand his gesticulating, possibly wanted in on that.
+So that man evidently thought M was in for a good time, and if I'm to understand his gesticulating, possibly wanted in on that.
 I'm going to need a moment to let that one sink in.
 LOL

 The rest of Saturday was uneventful.
 We got home and went to bed early.